 Village Home is a dynamic, choice-based learning community creatively integrating family, education and real life to empower learners of all ages.
-The vision of Village Home is to be a community model for family centered, home-based education that inspires and supports self-directed, lifelong learning.
+The vision of Village Home is to be an empowering and engaging choice-based learning community.

 Village Home, founded in 2002, is a 501(c)3 not-for-profit learning community based in Beaverton, Oregon.

 Who We Serve

 The Village Home community learning environment is best suited for self-directed, intrinsically motivated, lifelong learners who actively participate in their educational plans with their families.
 All learners are welcome at Village Home Education Resource Center regardless of race, age, religion, creed, gender, national origin, sexual orientation, or disabilities.
 Village Home is located on church property, but is not programmatically affiliated with any religious organization.